Google Play’s best games of 2020 — Genshin Impact is the big winner

 Best competitive games

-- Legends of Runeterra by Riot Games, Inc
+- Legends of Runeterra by Riot Games

 - The Seven Deadly Sins: Grand Cross by Netmarble